mrcavalcanti/mosaicoo/docs/sources/basics/glossary.md

 # Glossary

-This topic lists words and abbreviations that are commonly used in the Grafana documentation and community.
+This topic lists words and abbreviations that are commonly used in the Mosaicoo documentation and community.

 <table>
   <tr>
     <td style="vertical-align: top">app plugin</td>
     <td>
-      An extension of Grafana that allows users to provide additional functionality to enhance their experience by including a set of panel and data source plugins, as well as custom pages.
+      An extension of Mosaicoo that allows users to provide additional functionality to enhance their experience by including a set of panel and data source plugins, as well as custom pages.
 See also <i>data source plugin</i>, <i>panel plugin</i>, and <i>plugin</i>.
     </td>
   </tr>
   <tr>